 courtyards which reveal the Moorish legacy on the city's architecture.
 We'll discover a medieval shipyard, long in disuse, continuing our discussion of the importance of river trade on the city's development.
 We may even pass by the bust of Peter I of Castile, learning about the legend of this last monarch of Burgundy.
 We'll spend significant time at one of Seville's most magnificent baroque churches,

 constructed on the site of what was, in various points of history, a Roman courthouse, a Visigothic church, and a Mosque.
 It is an ideal example of the coming together of Seville's most significant cultures.

-Ending at the Archivo de Indias, itself a UNESCO world heritage site, we'll look at two of Seville's most emblematic structures—the Royal Alcázar and the Cathedral.
+Ending at the Archivo de Indias, itself a UNESCO world heritage site, we'll consider the exterior of two of Seville's most emblematic structures—the Royal Alcázar and the Cathedral.
 Both of these impressive buildings represent Seville's pivotal turning point from Muslim territory to the Christian reconquista.
+Please not that we do not tend to go inside these buildings on the tour but we encourage you to visit independently afterwards.
 As our time together comes to a close, we will depart armed with a now solid understanding of the many layers of this magnificent city.
 As we take on our own independent exploration of these sites, as well as the rest of the city, we will feel prepared to make connections among Seville's various influences.

 Does this walk include the Royal Alcázar and the Cathedral?
 Our walk will end near these two structures with an introduction to their significance within the context of the themes of the walk.
 You are encouraged to enter on your own following the walk.
 Please note due to local requirements, not all of our guides are authorized to give explanations inside these sites but if you wish to customize the tour or for assistance with ticketing, please contact us.